Opportunistic Relaying without CSI: Optimizing Variable-Rate HARQ: Throughput Optimization

 \section{Throughput Optimization}

+We discuss the throughput optimization problem for the one relay scenario although this could be extended to the $M$-relay scenario as we will discuss later in this section.
 The throughput of \gls{harq} for $K$ retransmissions as introduced in \eqref{Eq:Th} has $K(K+1)/2$ optimization variables which makes it a complex optimization problem.
-In this section we present a dual optimization problem inspired by \cite{Leszek:2012} and \cite{Khosravirad:2013} and solve the optimization problem in a recursive manner which greatly reduces the complexity of the problem.
+To reduce the complexity to a reasonable order, we present a dual optimization problem inspired by \cite{Leszek:2013} and \cite{Khosravirad:2014} and solve the optimization problem in a recursive manner which greatly reduces the complexity of the problem.